July 24, 2020

 Dr. Panicker prescribed chemotherapy to shrink the tumors.
 The treatment was effective.
 The nodules in Matthew’s lungs disappeared, making surgery easier.

-In July 2018, Matthew was admitted to The University of Kansas Hospital.
-Cardiothoracic surgeon Nirmal Veeramachaneni, MD, and pediatric surgeon Kurt Schropp, MD, removed 4 ribs and reconstructed Matthew’s chest wall using a mesh material.
+In July 2018, Matthew was admitted to The University of Kansas Hospital, where cardiothoracic and pediatric surgeons removed 4 ribs and reconstructed Matthew’s chest wall using a mesh material.

 During recovery and another round of chemotherapy, Matthew relied on the loving support of his close-knit family.
 He also enjoyed the constant companionship of his chocolate Labrador, Lady.